 See that mountain, the Cerro del Cubilete?
 We'll get there shortly, but we'll stop first at this Walmart subsidiary.
 The GM plant is a ten-minute drive to the east.

-Not that Mexicans have forgotten the grievances of the past.
+Not that Mexicans have forgotten the past.

 Here's Walmart's Mexican-based competition, a Soriana Hiper.